MAP-AI-data/data/README.md

 | NACE Rev. 2 | 21 sections (A-U) | 88 divisions | 272 groups | 615 classes |
 | NAICS 2022 | 9 sectors | 24 subsectors | 96 industry groups | 304 industries |

 NACE codes follow the Eurostat NACE Rev. 2 classification.
 NAICS codes follow the 2022 NAICS structure published by the U.S. Census Bureau.
-NACE 1-digit codes correspond to section letters (A--U); higher levels are numeric.
+NACE 1-digit codes correspond to section letters (A-U); higher levels are numeric.
 NAICS codes are numeric at all levels.

 ## Methodology

 ### AI adoption measure

 The `ai_adoption_share` column reports the share of firms in a given industry-country-year cell whose websites indicate AI usage, as identified by the MAP-AI indicator.
 MAP-AI uses a Large Language Model (LLM) to classify firm website content and determine whether a firm adopts AI.
-The indicator captures *realized* AI adoption -- firms that actively use, develop, or deploy AI technologies -- rather than potential AI exposure.
+The indicator captures *realized* AI adoption — firms that actively use, develop, or deploy AI technologies — rather than potential AI exposure.
 See the paper for full details on the classification methodology and validation.

 ### Construction of this dataset